Set actions/checkout fetch-depth: 0 vs 1 vs 2 in GitHub Actions

 FAQ

-1 (the default) fetches only the commit being tested.
-2 adds its parent, which is enough to diff the merge commit's two parents (the default checkout) or a single-commit PR; a multi-commit PR checked out at its head ref needs the merge base instead.
-0 fetches the complete history and all tags, needed only for tooling that walks the full graph.
+fetch-depth: 1, the GitHub Actions default, clones only the single commit being tested, while fetch-depth: 0 clones the complete history and every tag, which you need only for tooling that walks the full graph.
+2 sits between them: it adds the parent commit, enough to diff the merge commit's two parents (the default checkout) or a single-commit PR, though a multi-commit PR checked out at its head ref needs the merge base instead.

 My diff-based tool broke after I removed fetch-depth: 0.
 Why?